What are the Top 10 best Ukulele Brands in 2022?

-In later years, they’ve decided to innovate into the world of ukes, using all their amassed experience since their foundation.
+In later years, they’ve decided to innovate into the ukulele world, using all their amassed experience since their foundation.

 - Amazing ukes.

-- They have a wide range of affordable ukes for all kinds of players from beginner to advanced.
+- They have a wide range of affordable ukuleles for all kinds of players from beginner to advanced.

 - They’ve been endorsed by several pro musicians that are big in the Spanish and Latin American scene.

-- They also have a wide range of accessories that are affordable and offer good quality.
+- They also have a wide range of ukulele accessories that are affordable and offer good quality.

 - Their accessories are not that good when compared to specialized brands – they’re more than decent, though.

 Córdoba is a very seasoned brand, that has expert luthiers who can create instruments in different price ranges.

 Of course, not all of their products are handmade, but you can expect the process to be influenced by their great luthiers all the way.